Intermittent fasting

 Intermittent fasting is any of various meal timing schedules that cycle between voluntary fasting (or reduced calorie intake) and non-fasting over a given period.
-Methods of intermittent fasting include alternate-day fasting, periodic fasting, and daily time-restricted feeding.
+Methods of intermittent fasting include alternate-day fasting, periodic fasting, such as the 5:2 diet, and daily time-restricted eating.

 Intermittent fasting has been studied to find whether it can reduce the risk of diet-related diseases, such as metabolic syndrome.
-A 2019 review concluded that intermittent fasting may help with obesity, insulin resistance, dyslipidemia, hypertension, and inflammation.
-A 2022 review indicated that intermittent fasting is generally safe.
+It may improve several health outcomes in overweight or obese adults; its effect on lowering blood pressure appears to be less pronounced than that of continuous energy restriction.
+There is preliminary evidence that intermittent fasting is generally safe.

 Adverse effects of intermittent fasting have not been comprehensively studied, leading some academics to point out its risk as a dietary fad.
-The US National Institute on Aging states that there is insufficient evidence to recommend intermittent fasting, and encourages speaking to one's healthcare provider about the benefits and risks before making any significant changes to one's eating pattern.
+The United States National Institute on Aging states that current research is limited and inconclusive; they do not recommend intermittent fasting to the general public.
+The New Zealand Ministry of Health states that intermittent fasting may aid weight loss but is not recommended for people with insulin-dependent diabetes and can cause low energy and hunger.

-Fasting exists in various religious practices, including Buddhism, Christianity, Hinduism, Islam, Jainism and Judaism.
+Fasting exists in various religious practices, including Buddhism, Christianity, Hinduism, Islam, Jainism, and Judaism.

 History

 Fasting is an ancient tradition, having been practiced by many cultures and religions over centuries.

 Therapeutic intermittent fasts for the treatment of obesity have been investigated since at least 1915, with a renewed interest in the medical community in the 1960s after Bloom and his colleagues published an "enthusiastic report".
 Intermittent fasts, or "short-term starvation periods", ranged from 1 to 14 days in these early studies.
 This enthusiasm penetrated lay magazines, which prompted researchers and clinicians to caution about the use of intermittent fasts without medical monitoring.

-A type of periodic fasting known as the 5:2 diet was introduced by Michelle Harvie and Mark Mattson and popularized in the UK and Australia by Michael Mosley around 2012.
-It also became common in Australia.

 Types

-Three methods of intermittent fasting are time-restricted feeding, alternate-day fasting, and periodic fasting:
+There are multiple methods of intermittent fasting.